 Senior year is a time for making memories and gearing up for your college adventures.
-In 2020, that looks a little different.
+But no lie: It's a lot to juggle.

 To make it less confusing, this checklist will help you navigate your college search.
 Each month highlights key tasks to keep you on track of what still needs to be done -- without drowning in calendar reminders.